Say Hello to Sunshine: Background

 The group's debut album What It Is to Burn was released in March 2002 as a joint release between major label MCA and independent label Drive-Thru Records.
 Around this time, the group signed to MCA Records.
 MCA had a distribution deal which allowed them to acquire Drive-Thru Records' bands over a period of time.
 Guitarist Randy Strohmeyer said that being on an independent label worked as a more co-operative arrangement: "You work together to push the album and you wanna scratch each other's back.
 When you go to a major, it's a corporation that's all it is.
 They don't really care about the music and they don't really care about you."
 By February 2003, the group were writing material for their next album.
 Bassist Derek Doherty said it would be as "diverse as the last record, but more mature."

-In June, Melodic reported that the group would begin recording their second album in August with producer Mark Trombino, aiming for a release in early 2004.
-Pre-production began in June and continued into July.
+Between June and July 2003, the band commenced pre-production on their second album, which was expected to be recorded in August with producer Mark Trombino, in line with an early 2004 release.
 The group was initially scheduled to appear on the Warped Tour, but withdrew preferring to work on new material.
+In August and September 2003, the group took a break from writing to play a handful of shows; the band were again expected to start recording in October.
 Around this time, MCA Records was absorbed by Universal Music Group subsidiary Geffen Records, which resulted in its staff and roster being moved to Geffen.
 Guitarist Alex Linares said they had "no choice" in being moved to Geffen; however, they were "still working with the same people ... [s]o nothing really changed for us."